derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/azure/readme.md

 After these prerequisites are met, the models and twins described in the folders interface_models and twin_models are created in the ADT and TSI service.

 ### 2.3.
 Create Endpoints for Devices in IoT-Hub
-For every physical device that sends data to Azure, a dedicated device must be created in Azure IoT-Hub, in order to...
-TODO: Describe what we need device for TODO: Describe individual steps required to create device(s) for Digital Twins mentioned above. @Ramya: please add this here!
+For every physical device that sends data to Azure, a dedicated device must be created in Azure IoT-Hub.

 Prerequisites: